nishkohli96/client-server-libs/README.md

 ## Support Me

-If you found this template helpful and saved your valuable time, consider [buying me a coffee](https://www.buymeacoffee.com/nish1896)
+If you found these code snippets helpful and saved your valuable time, please consider [buying me a coffee](https://www.buymeacoffee.com/nish1896).